code-distortion/backoff/README.md

 ## Callbacks

-Several callback options are available to trigger your code at different points in the retry lifecycle.
+Several callback options are available to trigger your code at different points in the attempt lifecycle.

 Backoff passes an `AttemptLog` object (or an array of them, depending on the callback) to these callbacks.
 See below for information about the [AttemptLog class](#logging).